 The first Supreme Council of the Ancient and Accepted Scottish Rite was organized in Charleston, South Carolina, in 1801.
 Twelve years later the Supreme Council of the Thirty-third degree for the Northern District and Jurisdiction of the United States of America was organized in New York City.

-The great ritualist and patron of the Scottish Rite, Albert Pike (1809 – 1891), opened his personal library to become the first public library in the District of Columbia.
+When the great ritualist and patron of the Scottish Rite, Albert Pike (1809 – 1891), opened his personal library, it became the first public library in the District of Columbia.
 Since the cornerstone of the temple was laid in 1911, the library has been the core of the House of the Temple on 16th Street.